B2-Kumar/pre-kdu-training/README.md

-// This is the readme file of PRE-KDU-1 branch
+// This is the readme file.